BIGJRA/BIGJRA.github.io/rejuv.md

 - I'd love to!
 (Florin +2)
 - Sorry, I'm busy...
 (Florin -2)

-## Narcissa’s Quest (Final) - NarcQF1
+## Narcissa's Quest (Final)

 Head over to Goldenleaf Town.
 Talk to Narcy by her house.
 Follow her to her house and head upstairs.
 Read her journal, then head out.

-You’ll need something with Dark Pulse or Night Daze - the easiest is the Spiritomb we caught earlier which comes with Dark Pulse.
+You'll need something with Dark Pulse or Night Daze - the easiest is the Spiritomb we caught earlier which comes with Dark Pulse.
 Add it to your party and head down to Phasial Cave, using Rock Climb to descend to a lower level.